Get Online Week 2013

-This year, the campaign expands horizons from getting people online to engaging and empowering people to use technology and the internet with confidence and skills that allow them to benefit of the online world of opportunities.
+In 2013 the campaign expanded horizons from getting people online to engaging and empowering people to use technology and the internet with confidence and skills that allow them to benefit of the online world of opportunities.

-During the campaign, the ICT learning networks will use various learning products supporting three themes: My eSkills Portfolio, My Digital Identity and My Online Journey.
+During the campaign, the ICT learning networks used various learning products supporting three themes: My eSkills Portfolio, My Digital Identity and My Online Journey.

-This year, the online counter has been transformed into a mini-survey.
-It will provide live online data on how Europeans are engaged online throughout the Get Online Week campaign activities and will include, besides the demographic questions in multiple languages, at least one question on the online behavior of the participant.
+In 2013 the online counter was transformed into a mini-survey.
+It provided live online data on how Europeans are engaged online throughout the Get Online Week campaign activities and included, besides the demographic questions in multiple languages, at least one question on the online behavior of the participant.

-The campaign will have a strong focus on empowering youth already online with activities that will build upon their knowledge to use the internet and technology to further develop their personal & professional lives.
+The campaign had a strong focus on empowering youth already online with activities that build upon their knowledge to use the internet and technology to further develop their personal & professional lives.

 - Media literacy